cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-11 at 16.50.17.png" alt=""><figcaption><p>Longitudinal Boxplot of Individual Taxa: The <code>generate_taxa_indiv_boxplot_long()</code> function enables an in-depth investigation of the variation in abundance for each taxon within paired samples across time.
 Each page of the multi-page PDF represents a single taxon, providing a focused perspective on the dynamic changes under paired conditions.</p></figcaption></figure>

 This function creates a series of boxplots, one for each taxon, and outputs them into a multi-page PDF.
-Each page provides a focused look at a single taxon, helping to analyze complex data in manageable pieces.

 Next, we have `generate_taxa_boxplot_long()`: